firemodels/bot/Firebot/README.md

 ## Running firebot

 The script `firebot.sh` is run using the wrapper script `run_firebot.sh`.
-This script uses a semaphore file that ensures multiple instances of firebot do not run, which would cause file conflicts.
+This script uses a locking file that ensures multiple instances of firebot do not run at the same time, which would cause file conflicts.
 To see the various options associated with running firebot, type
 ```
 ./run_firebot.sh -H
 ```
+To kill firebot, cd to the directory containing firebot.sh and type: `./run_firebot.sh -k`

 Important things to consider: do you want to test your own local changes, or update your repositories from the central repository?
 Do you want to use Intel MPI or Open MPI?
 Do you want to skip certain stages of the process?

-You can start firebot at some future time using `crontab` with an entry like the following:
+You can run firebot regularly using a `crontab` file by adding an entry like the following using the `crontab -e` command:
 ```
 PATH=/bin:/usr/bin:/usr/local/bin:/home/<username>/firemodels/bot/Firebot:$PATH
 MAILTO=""
 # Run firebot at 9:56 PM every night
 56 21 * * * cd ~/<username>/firemodels/bot/Firebot ; bash -lc "./run_firebot.sh <options>"
 ```

 The output from firebot is written into the directory called `output` which is in the same directory as the `firebot.sh` script itself.
 When firebot completes, email should be sent to the specified list of addresses.